cbyrohl/scida/docs/tutorial.md

 They are **not** numpy arrays, but they can be converted to them, and have most of their functionality.
 Within dask, an internal task graph is created that holds the recipes how to construct the array from the underlying data.

-In our case, in fact, the snapshot and its fields are split acrros multiple files on disk (as for most large datasets), and virtually combined into a single dask array.
+In our case, in fact, the snapshot and its fields are split across multiple files on disk (as for most large datasets), and virtually combined into a single dask array.
 The user does not need to worry about this as these operations take place in the background.

 For the TNG50-4 datasets, the first level of `ds.data` maps the different particle types (such as gas and dark matter),